 This is the ultimate manly man’s cooler; perhaps no other material screams masculinity more so than diamond plate.
 And to our knowledge, the Lund 4400 is the only diamond plate metal cooler on the market, constructed with 0.06” rust-resistant aluminum.

 For those in the know, the Lund brand is already a well-established manufacturer of high-quality aluminum fishing boats, so you can rest assured that the quality of this cooler will be nothing short of excellent.

 As far as size, the 12-gallon cooler runs at 25.5” x 21” x 13” – essentially the same size as the other coolers on this list.

-It’s a bit pricey (here’s an Amazon listing), but we’ll be frank and say that the majority of what you’re paying for is the expensive diamond plate.
+It’s a bit pricey (here's an Amazon listing), but we’ll be frank and say that the majority of what you’re paying for is the expensive diamond plate.
 However, it’s expensive for good reason: incredibly tough, weather-resistant, and solid as a rock.
-I mean come one, it’s diamond plate.
+I mean come one, it’s a diamond plate.